Updated: Nov 11

 The truth is, despite org charts and management policies, most individuals don't really understand what gives us power and the different ways we can use that power in the workplace.
-So let's break down some of these types of power to better understand what dynamics exist within a team.
+So let's break down some of these types of power to better understand what dynamics exist within a team and how we can build power in more intentional and equitable ways.

 What Gives Us Power?